JiaBodong/DAT400Lab/README.md

-# DAT400Lab2
+# DAT400
-This is lab2 of my course "High performance parallel program" in Chalmers
+This is lab and workshop exercise of my course "High performance parallel program" in Chalmers